Selected

 The Jewels of Islam's Crown and our view on Iran's top five cities: Esfahan, Shiraz, Yazd, Teheran and Tabriz

-Could Iran be the friendliest country on earth?
+Could Iran be the friendliest country on Earth?

-Now, as frequent visitors, we are still amazed, and when bumping into other world travelers during our many journeys we can always identify people with a common passion for Iran by their shiny eyes and big smiles as the question is mentioned: "Have you been to Iran?"
+Now, as frequent visitors, we are still amazed.
+And when bumping into other world travelers during our many journeys, we can always identify people who share a passion for Iran by their shining eyes and broad smiles whenever the question is raised: Have you been to Iran?

 Location: Iran, during 2 months